Samveg1701/RAG_demo/README.md

 # RAG_demo
-This is a medical data based RAG running on a private dataset To run this you will need the Mistral-7b-chat model along with all the requirements
+This is a RAG for medical data of ICMR Type 2 Diabetes dataset To run this you will need the Mistral-7b-chat model along with all the requirements